Join Faber Members for 10% off your first order.

-Andrew Motion's new book opens with a sequence of war poems (first published as the pamphlet Laurels and Donkeys, on Armistice Day 2010), drawing on soldiers' experiences from 1914 until today - beginning with a story about Siegfried Sassoon and moving via World War Two and Korea to recent conflicts in Iraq and Afghanistan.
-Many poems are in the voices of combatants, others are based on memories of the poet's father, who landed at D-Day and fought in France and Germany.
-They combine delicate understatement with a clear-eyed and unswerving candour.
+Andrew Motion’s new book opens with a sequence of war poems (first published as the pamphlet Laurels and Donkeys, on Armistice Day 2010), drawing on soldiers’ experiences of war from 1914 until today – beginning with a story about Siegfried Sassoon and moving via World War Two and Korea to the recent conflicts in Iraq and Afghanistan.
+Many of the poems are in the voices of combatants, others are based on memories of the poet’s father, who landed at D-day and fought in France and Germany.
+The poems combine understatement with a clear-eyed and unswerving candour.

-The Customs House has other rooms: a group of loving topographies, mapping moments in a marriage against the contingencies of place and family history; and several 'found poems', in which the poet collaborates with his source, mixing what is there with what is not yet there, to uncanny effect: a remarkable sonnet sequence on the last days of the Baroque genius Francesco Borromini, and in other poems a richly imagined extrapolation from the silent premises of a painting.
+The Customs House has other rooms: a group of topographies, mapping moments in a marriage against the contingencies of place and family history; and several ‘found poems’, in which the poet collaborates with his source, mixing what is there already with what is about to be there: whether a remarkable sonnet sequence on the last days of the Baroque genius Francesco Borromini, or in other poems a richly imagined extrapolation from the silent premises of a painting.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.